 SC/66b/E09 reported information on a mass stranding of 30 sperm whales that stranded along the coasts of the North Sea in 2016.
 Marine debris was detected in nine whales, with a total of 322 debris items collected.
 None of the whales died as a result of this ingested debris and it was suggested that much of the ingestion occurred in the North Sea just prior to the stranding.
 It is noted that there are inherent difficulties in aging floating gear, determining at what stage it might have been ingested, and determining the impacts and time sequence for decomposition of synthetic fibres by stomach acids.
-Further details and discussion can be found in Annex K, Item 14.2.
+Further details and discussion can be found in Annex K, item 14.2.

-SCNoting that more information on this unusual North Sea mass mortality event will be forthcoming following analyses by scientists in the region, the Committee:
+Noting that more information on this unusual North Sea mass mortality event will be forthcoming following analyses by scientists in the region, the Committee:

-(a) encourages the presentation of this material at a future meeting;

-(b) encourages the evaluation for and reporting of debris in gastro-intestinal tracts of all stranded cetaceans so as to assess the species affected, the impacts and types of debris; and

-(c) recommends studies on tools and techniques to determine the timing of debris ingestion, whilst recognising the inherent complexities;

-(d) recommends gear marking, at short intervals along the gear, to aid in identifying gear removed from entangled whales or from the gastrointestinal tract of stranded whales22.
+- (a) encourages the presentation of this material at a future meeting; - (b) encourages the evaluation for and reporting of debris in gastro-intestinal tracts of all stranded cetaceans so as to assess the species affected, the impacts and types of debris; - (c) recommends studies on tools and techniques to determine the timing of debris ingestion, whilst recognising the inherent complexities; and - (d) recommends gear marking, at short intervals along the gear, to aid in identifying gear removed from entangled whales or from the gastrointestinal tract of stranded whales.

-21 See also http://www.un.org/Depts/los/general_assembly/contributions71.htm

-17 http://www.arctic.noaa.gov/dbo

-18 http://www.arctic.noaa.gov/soar

-19 http://www.nmfs.noaa.gov/pre/health

-20 Marine debris may also be referred to as marine litter in other organisation - for the purposes of this report, the term marine debris is used.

-22 Based on the interest in gear marking and method development to identify the origin of gear, and time in water, expressed across the Committee, work on this issue will need to be coordinated (see Annex J, Item 6).